Vanguard FTSE Emerging Markets ETF (NYSEARCA:VWO) is Radnor Financial Advisors LLC’s 7th Largest Position

-Radnor Financial Advisors LLC boosted its stake in shares of Vanguard FTSE Emerging Markets ETF (NYSEARCA:VWO – Get Rating) by 3.0% in the 2nd quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
-The institutional investor owned 402,620 shares of the exchange traded fund’s stock after acquiring an additional 11,890 shares during the quarter.
-Vanguard FTSE Emerging Markets ETF accounts for 5.8% of Radnor Financial Advisors LLC’s holdings, making the stock its 7th largest position.
-Radnor Financial Advisors LLC’s holdings in Vanguard FTSE Emerging Markets ETF were worth $16,769,000 as of its most recent filing with the Securities and Exchange Commission.
+Radnor Financial Advisors LLC grew its holdings in Vanguard FTSE Emerging Markets ETF (NYSEARCA:VWO – Get Rating) by 3.0% in the second quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
+The institutional investor owned 402,620 shares of the exchange traded fund’s stock after buying an additional 11,890 shares during the quarter.
+Vanguard FTSE Emerging Markets ETF accounts for 5.8% of Radnor Financial Advisors LLC’s investment portfolio, making the stock its 7th largest position.
+Radnor Financial Advisors LLC’s holdings in Vanguard FTSE Emerging Markets ETF were worth $16,769,000 as of its most recent SEC filing.

 Vanguard FTSE Emerging Markets ETF Stock Up 2.0 %